Travelling during the peak season? Read these budget travel tips and save $$$

-Where people often consider volunteering as something that teaches them a new skill, it can be well used to make your travels cheaper, and unaffected of a peak tourist season.
-Volunteer work often includes tasks like teaching English or working in farms, and gives you free food and a free stay in return.
+Where people often consider volunteering as something that teaches them a new skill, it can be well used to make your travels cheaper, and not be affected by a peak tourist season.
+Volunteering often includes tasks like teaching English or working on farms and gives you free food and a free stay in return.

 Make Friends With Local People

-Choose A Homestay
+Stay In A Homestay

-[Further Reading: Dealing With The Dilemma of Money And Travel]
+Further Reading: Dealing With The Dilemma of Money And Travel